saminulh/shared-articles/Democracy Sourcebook Essays/Defining and Developing Democracy - Larry Diamond.md

 This of course requires agreement on the human rights in question.
 Marxists/leftists may not feel that liberal democracy does a good job of protecting what they perceive as human rights.

-> Fareed Zakaria, ‘‘The Rise of Illiberal Democracy,’’ Foreign A¤airs 76, no. 6 (1997)
+> Fareed Zakaria, ‘‘The Rise of Illiberal Democracy,’’ Foreign Affairs 76, no. 6 (1997)

 [[democracy-sourcebook.pdf#page=43&selection=151,4,156,16|democracy-sourcebook, page 43]]